Rudolf Bahro: In Berlin after the fall of the Wall

 On 16 June 1990, again represented by Gysi, Bahro was rehabilitated by the Supreme Court of the GDR.
 On 15 September, shortly before the end of the GDR, the Minister of Education and Science appointed him associate professor of social ecology at Humboldt University.
 From the winter semester 1990/91, Bahro regularly held lectures on issues of the environmental crisis, where he further developed the theories that he had put forward in his book Logik der Rettung (published in English as Avoiding Social and Ecological Disaster: The Politics of World Transformation: An Inquiry into the Foundations of Spiritual and Ecological Politics).
 The lectures, to which he frequently invited guest speakers, were aimed at students in all years and also attracted an audience from outside the university.
 In the first years, the main lecture hall (auditorium maximum) of the university was consistently full, which resulted in increased sales of his book on which the lectures were based.
-However, the Institute remained a temporary arrangement that could only exist thanks to financial support from the Schweisfurth Foundation [de].
+However, the Institute remained a temporary arrangement that could only exist thanks to financial support from the Schweisfurth Foundation.
 It was not until 1995 that the institute was integrated into the university as a working group of the Faculty of Agriculture and Horticulture.

 In 1990, there were accusations that Bahro was striving for "eco-dictatorship."
 This accusation was made particularly aggressively by the Association for the Advancement of Psychological Knowledge of Human Nature, a right-wing organization founded in Zurich which, in a work titled The Fascism of the New Left, claimed that Bahro's real goal was an "eco-fascist dictatorship."
 Bahro indignantly denied this but soon found himself confronted with more accusations of this nature.
 The accusations were based on quotations from his book Logik der Rettung.
 In 1992, a former party colleague of his, Jutta Ditfurth, joined the debate when, in her book Feuer in die Herzen [Putting Fire in the Hearts], she accused him of turning to esoteric, authoritarian and nationalist ideas.

 In addition to his activities in Berlin, until 1991 Bahro also active in the Lernwerkstatt [Learning Workshop] a non-profit organization in Niederstadtfeld, in which he planned similar experiments with new sustainable living and economic systems in the former GDR.
 A conversation with the Minister-President of Saxony, Kurt Biedenkopf, in the summer of 1991 led to the socio-ecological futurology project LebensGut in the village of Pommritz, near Bautzen.
 There the socio-ecological research begun at the Humboldt University is also being continued, mainly by Bahro's former associate Maik Hosang.